-- Incident Management – Ensuring that all aspects of emergency response, crisis management, and any other activities involved in command, control, and communications during an organizational crisis and/or disastrous event are appropriately addressed.
+- Incident Management - Ensuring that all aspects of emergency response, crisis management, and any other activities involved in command, control, and communications are addressed appropriately during an organizational crisis and/or disastrous event.

-- Security Management – Ensuring that physical security, information security, and any other activities associated with protecting the integrity of targeted information and resources are appropriately addressed.
+- Security Management - Entails ensuring that physical security, information security, and any other activities related to protecting the integrity of specific information and resources are addressed appropriately.

-- Technology Recovery – Ensuring that critical information systems hardware, software, networks, and applications are adequately recoverable within defined recovery time objectives.
+- Technology recovery - Includes ensuring that critical information systems hardware, software, networks, and applications can be recovered in a timely manner.

-- Business Recovery – Ensuring that critical business functions and resources are adequately recoverable within defined recovery time objectives.
+- Business recovery - Represents critical business functions and resources can be adequately recovered within specified recovery time frames.

-Software can be powerful, but it only works as well as your overarching continuity management program & the plans and data you put into it.
-Enterprise resilience can be a sustainable process if business managers are “hands-on” in building and providing updates, enabling Business Continuity professionals to use their time to analyze exposures, enhance preparedness, and consult with the business continuity team.
-Business unit managers should be able to easily “own” their data, documents, and plans.
+BCM software is powerful, but it is only as good as your overall continuity management program and the plans and data you input into it.
+Enterprise resilience can be a long-term process if business managers are "hands-on" in building and providing updates, allowing Business Continuity professionals to spend their time analyzing risks, improving preparedness, and consulting with the business continuity team.
+Managers of business units should be able to easily "own" their data, documents, and plans.

 6. Choose a dynamic vs. static resilience program posture

-The business continuity program you create should not only match how you deploy your business continuity program today.
-It should also be easily altered over time to adapt to the changing maturity of your program.
-Note that program maturity will be driven by a number of factors including executive support, organizational change, regulatory change, and systems change.
-The business continuity program must remain dynamic and adaptable in order to keep the organization resilient.
+It should also be adaptable over time to the changing maturity of your program.
+It is important to note that program maturity will be influenced by a variety of factors such as executive support, organizational change, regulatory change, and system change.
+To keep the organization resilient, the business continuity program must remain dynamic and adaptable.

 In order for a program to be sustainable, it must first: